rrbriggs/twitter/README.md

 ## Building and running with Gradle:

-Clone the repo with `git clone --single-branch --branch cors https://github.com/rrbriggs/BrigBot.git`
+Clone the repo with `git clone --single-branch --branch add-SocialPostUrl https://github.com/rrbriggs/BrigBot.git`

 *This application requires an app_config.yml file that contains your Twitter tokens and keys.
 There an example file called (app_config-example.yml) that lives in the config folder of this project.